jhiggins-NZ/frr-cli-fuzzer/README.md

 This program receives as input a configuration file specifying the test parameters, which are mostly self explanatory.
 The [config.yml](config.yml) file can be used as a reference configuration.

-The CLI fuzzer uses PID, mount and network namespaces to run on a completely isolated environment, which allows multiple instances of the CLI fuzzer to run concurrently.
+The CLI fuzzer uses Linux PID, mount and network namespaces to run on a completely isolated environment, which allows multiple instances of the CLI fuzzer to run concurrently.
+Linux is the only supported platform.

 ## Installation